 The hypocrisy surrounding this latest incident is sadly nothing new.
 After the 2006 Jyllands-Posten cartoon controversy it subsequently emerged that the same paper had previously rejected a submission of satirical cartoons depicting Jesus (as).
 The editor’s reasoning?
 “I don’t think the readers of Jyllands-Posten would be pleased with the drawings.
 I think they would cause an outrage.
 That’s why I won’t use them.”
 So to those who drone on about Muslims being accorded special treatment: I completely agree with you.
 We are.

 As a Muslim I don’t believe in vacuous notions of “free speech”.
 Speech is, and always has been, restricted by law.
 The question is merely of where to draw the line.
 I will never recognise the moral “right” of anyone to insult, mock or belittle any of the Prophets of Allah (swt).
 I acknowledge, as a matter of fact, that such a right exists under the legal codes of Western nations such as France and Britain regardless my disapprobation.
-While I personally restrict myself to cursing reprobates such as Charbonnier and his staff, clearly others feel less inclined to such restraint but I shall refrain herein from passing comment on their actions.
+While personally I restrict myself to cursing reprobates such as Charbonnier and his staff, clearly some of my co-religionists feel less inclined to such restraint but I shall refrain herein from passing comment on their actions.

 I shan’t be mourning any of the dead “journalists” and their crass attempts at satire won’t be missed by me.
 In this I’m sure I’m far from alone.
 One of the deceased, Georges Wolinski, once reportedly said, “paradise is full of idiots who believe it exists”.
 Well Georges, hell is full idiots who believe it didn’t – as you are about to discover.
 Did you find that offensive?
 I certainly hope so.
 Georges would undoubtedly have approved and perhaps it’s the most fitting epitaph for someone who revelled in his merciless mockery of others.
 Au revoir, Charlie Hebdo!